EimanAsghar/P4_evaluate-news-nlp/README.md

 - `npm install`

 The used API is MeaningCloud Sentiment Analysis:
-You can find the API https://www.meaningcloud.com/developer/sentiment-analysis O nce you create an account with MeaningCloud, you will be given a license key to start using the API.
+You can find the API https://www.meaningcloud.com/developer/sentiment-analysis Once you create an account with MeaningCloud, you will be given a license key to start using the API.

 Use npm to install the dotenv package
 - `npm install dotenv`